briandrum/codes.forchagrin.com/_chapters/chapter-333-ovi-willful-misconduct-speed.md

     prescribe drugs.

-    2. _(2)_ The person injected, ingested, or inhaled the controlled substance in accordance with the health professional’s directions.
+    2. _(2)_ The person injected, ingested, or inhaled the controlled substance in accordance with the health professional's directions.

 14. _(n)_ The prohibited concentrations of a controlled substance or a metabolite of a controlled substance listed in subsection (a)(1)J. of this